 Thus, researching and being fully prepared before and during your trip is crucial.
 If you are unsure, please read for safety tips to consider trekking plans in the Himalayan Kingdom.

 Safety tips to follow before trekking in Nepal

 Preparing for your trek before you head out for your trip can make a huge difference.
-You will be ready for any situation and will successfully execute your trekking without any hassle.
+You will be ready for any situation and successfully execute your trekking without hassle.
 Here are some safety tips you can adopt before you head out for your trek:

 Know what trek you are going on